taruti/jaettutt/README.md

 jaettutt
 ========

-Hacky attempt at a virtual table top.
+Hacky attempt at a virtual tabletop.